leonawicz/tabr/README.md

 New in v 0.3.0: more music programming support
 ----------------------------------------------

-Version 0.3.0 of `tabr` adds many new helper functions ranging from simple to complex.
-These functions do not directly impact the core functionality and purpose of `tabr`, which is leveraging LilyPond for engraving guitar tablature and other sheet music.

-While indirectly supporting this core focus by keeping within the framework of `tabr`-LilyPond syntax, always with an eye toward transcription-related projects, the utility of these new functions is somewhat orthogonal to the music transcription side of `tabr`.
-Version 0.3.0 focuses on expanding music programming with `tabr` more generally.

-All of the new functions are fully documented.
-See the reference pages for details.
-Some are still under development, but all work as currently implemented.
+Version 0.3.0 of `tabr` adds many new helper functions.
+These do not directly impact the `tabr`-LilyPond sheet music pipeline.
+They stay within the framework of `tabr`-LilyPond syntax, always with an view toward transcription-related tasks, but these functions expand music programming with `tabr` more generally and can be used without LilyPond installed.
+LilyPond is only required for sheet music engraving.
+So even if you do not need to create tabs from R code, there may be something more general in `tabr` for you.

-I was hopeful that the next version of `tabr` would be able to leverage a new, native bend engraver in LilyPond, but it appears that on the LilyPond side this development has not progressed since I last checked.
+Note: I was hopeful that this version of `tabr` would be able to leverage a new, native bend engraver in LilyPond, but it appears that on the LilyPond side this development has not progressed since I last checked.

-Look forward to a separate collection of articles under a music programming heading that introduce many of the new functions.
-I just haven't had time to put these together yet.

 References and resources
 ------------------------